celeste-eve/Weekly_report/weekly_reports/README.md

 - group by project and broard type and redo adding up tests completed, remaining, NCF, weekly completed
 - create graphs for each above catagory
 -

+- need to only print the 3 columns needed and work on the grouped by test type data